-The standard assumption in the area is that the adversary cannot modify, duplicate, or generate messages sent over the communication channels (between honest parties).
-Again, this assumption can be justified in some settings and emulated in others (cf., [18, 37]).
+The tamper-free assumption: The standard assumption in the area is that the adversary cannot modify, duplicate, or generate messages sent over the communication channels (between honest parties).
+Again, this assumption can be justified in some settings and can be emulated in others (cf., [18, 37]).